pablrod/p5-AI-XGBoost/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2017 by Pablo Rodríguez González.
+Copyright (c) 2017 by Pablo Rodríguez González.

 This is free software, licensed under: